LucasAbijmil/LAComponents/README.md

     - `trimmed` : String with spaces and new lines removed at both ends of the string.
     - `toDate(format: String) -> Date?` : Convert a String to a Date with the format you provide.
   - `StringInterpolation` :
-    - `mutating func appendInterpolation(localized key: String, _ args: CVarArg...)` : A custom String Interpolation which allows to use a localized string with parameters more easily.
+    - `appendInterpolation(localized key: String, _ args: CVarArg...)` : A custom String Interpolation which allows to use a localized string with parameters more easily.

 ## View Modifiers